 Attendance – Appeals Process

-Students who reach or exceed the absence limits set on pages 43-46 will be able to appeal the application of the attendance policy to the Assistant Upper School Director and the Upper School Director.
+Students who reach or exceed the absence limits set on pages 43-46 will be able to appeal the application of the attendance policy to the Upper School Administration.

 A student who wishes to appeal must do so within two school days of being notified of having reached the absence limit.
-The student should talk to the Assistant Upper School Director and submit an appeals form with appropriate documentation.
-The Assistant Upper School Director will consult with the Upper School Director and report back to the student regarding the committee’s decision.
+The student should talk to the Upper School Administration and submit an appeals form with appropriate documentation.
+The Upper School Administration will report back to the student regarding the committee’s decision.

 Appeals for particular absences MAY be granted for the following reasons: Pursuing or developing special talents; special educational opportunities not offered at MPA; or extended illnesses and/or recurring medical appointments for special health conditions.
 Students should provide documentation for the above exceptions to the regular policy.